Annual Events in NYC

 Village Halloween Parade

 The Village Halloween Parade had humble beginnings back in 1973, as neighborhood children in the West Village walked from house to house with their friends.
-Over the years it’s become a massive party with wildly costumed characters, puppets, bands, dancers and about two million spectators.
+Over the years it’s become a massive party with wildly costumed characters, puppets, bands, dancers and about 2 million spectators.
 Don’t let the crowd scare you off—this is a lively NYC tradition you won’t want to miss.

 CMJ Music Marathon and Film Festival